Introduction: Spice Business

 - Spice making machine

-- Brand: Try having a quality assured brand with attractive name and designer label or logo
+- Brand: Try having a quality-assured brand with an attractive name and designer label or logo

 People are looking for packaged spices which is triggering the spices industry.

 The primary investment shall account for capital ranging from Rs 70,000 to 100,000.
-Area needed would be 200 to 300 square yard and profit percentage shall be from 60 to 80.
+The area needed would be 200 to 300 square yards and the profit percentage shall be from 60 to 80.

-The spice trade began in ancient time, and is maintaining its sustenance even today.
-Consumers are becoming more interested in ready to use spices because they save time and effort.
+The spice trade began in ancient times and is maintaining its sustenance even today.
+Consumers are becoming more interested in ready-to-use spices because they save time and effort.
 Spice not only help in adding flavor but also has anti-microbial properties.
-One can exploit the opportunities that exist in spice industry and make heavy profits.
+One can exploit the opportunities that exist in the spice industry and make heavy profits.